 In many jurisdictions, statutes of limitations prevent injured parties from bringing personal injury cases after certain periods of time.
 To ensure that your case isn’t thrown out on a technicality, promptly contact a lawyer after seeking medical treatment.
 Don’t give any statements to store officials or sign any documents until you’ve had a full legal consultation.

 Any claim that you make after slipping and falling in a store will make provisions for several types of compensation.
 Your medical outlays will take a significant share of your settlement, so it’s important to keep careful track of your expenses and work closely with your providers to obtain and disclose the appropriate records.

 Store owners use all sorts of arguments to confuse the issue and reduce the likelihood of a successful claim.
 A trained personal injury attorney can help you anticipate and refute these defenses.
 Be prepared to show that you weren’t being careless when you fell and that the business owner knew about the extent of the hazard that you encountered.

 Tips on what to do after you slip and fall at a store are no replacement for sound legal advice from a trusted authority.
 If you’ve been injured at a place of business and wish to determine whether you’re entitled to compensation, contact our Indianapolis, IN law firm to learn more about your options.
-Visit us online at or call 317-842-8483 for more information.
+Contact us today for more information.